Categories

 Nevada election recap, 2012[edit]

 Nevada: This year, three justices on the Nevada Supreme Court were up for retention.
-Michael Cherry, Michael Douglas, and Nancy Saitta were all retained by a comfortable margin, each earning at least 73% of votes in their favor.
+Michael Cherry, Michael Douglas, and Nancy Saitta were all retained, each with at least 73% of votes in their favor.

 At the trial court level, candidates competed for seats on the Nevada District Courts and the Nevada Justice Courts.
-There were 10 positions up for election on the district courts this year, and every single one of those races was won by the incumbent candidate.
+There were 10 positions up for election on the district courts this year, and all of the races were won by the incumbent candidate.
 Three of the races were decided in the primary election on June 12, with the other seven decided in the November general election.
-Of the 10 victorious incumbents, four of them were unopposed in their bids to maintain their seats.
-At the other end of the spectrum, a grand total of nine candidates ran for a single seat on the Eighth Judicial District Court, a seat that was eventually won by incumbent Kerry Earley with only 19.91% of the vote.
+Of the 10 incumbents, four were unopposed in their bids to maintain their seats.
+Nine candidates ran for a single seat on the Eighth Judicial District Court, a seat that was won by incumbent Kerry Earley with 19.91% of the vote.

 Among the 14 other newcomers to the justice courts are Lefette Norcutt (Union Township Justice Court), Jennifer Klapper (Tonopah Township Justice Court), Pierre A. Hascheff (Reno Township Justice Court), Kalani Hoo (North Las Vegas Justice Court), Ryan W. Toone (Mesquite Township Justice Court), and Ron Kent (Pahrump Township Justice Court).